Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 if laser < 20 and m1 == 0  →  h = 0
 ```

 Rules use pandas `eval`-compatible condition strings.
-A row is labeled only once — the first matching rule applies. **15–30% coverage is sufficient** to prime the inversion.
+A row is labeled only once — the first matching rule applies. **15–30% coverage is sufficient.**

 ### Step 2 — Rule quality check (5 automated gates)

-Before any training begins, the labeled subset is validated:

 | Check | What it verifies |
 |---|---|